 Completely avoiding errors in public records is nearly impossible because buyers have no control over a property’s past or a mistake that could have been made by those filing and recording these documents.
 However, an owner’s policy and title insurance will help protect your ownership rights from errors and defects found in public records, This insurance may cover both the legal costs to defend your interests as well as certain losses sustained as a result of a covered title defect.

-Founded in 2006, the team at First United Title Agency brings more than 100 years of combines experience in Independence Title Insurance, real estate, mortgage documentation and closing techniques.
+Founded in 2006, the team at First United Title Agency brings more than 100 years of combines experience in Independence Title Insurance and Kansas City Title Insurance, real estate, mortgage documentation and closing techniques.